rvalavi/blockCV/README.md

 ## Main features

--   There are four blocking methods: **spatial**, **clustering**, **buffers**, and **NNDM** (Nearest Neighbour Distance Matching) blocks
--   Several ways to construct spatial blocks
+-   Five cross-validation strategies: spatial blocks (`cv_spatial`), clustering (`cv_cluster`), buffering (`cv_buffer`), leave-one-out
--   The assignment of the spatial blocks to cross-validation folds can be done in three different ways: **random**, **systematic** and **checkerboard pattern**
+    nearest neighbour distance matching (`cv_nndm`), and k-fold nearest neighbour distance matching (`cv_knndm`)
+-   Spatial blocks can be hexagonal (default), rectangular, or supplied as user-defined polygons
--   The spatial blocks can be assigned to cross-validation folds to have *evenly distributed records* for *binary* (e.g. species presence-absence/background) or *multi-class* responses (e.g. land cover classes for remote sensing image classification)
+-   Spatial blocks can be assigned to folds using random, systematic, or checkerboard selection, with optional balancing for binary or multi-class responses
--   The buffering and NNDM functions can account for *presence-absence* and *presence-background* data types
--   Using geostatistical techniques to inform the choice of a suitable distance band by which to separate the data sets

-## New updates of the version 3.0

-The latest major version of `blockCV` (v3.0) features significant updates and changes.
-All function names have been revised to more general names, beginning with `cv_*`.
-Although the previous functions (version 2.x) will continue to work, they will be removed in future updates after being available for an extended period.
-It is highly recommended to update your code with the new functions provided below.

-Some new updates:

--   Function names have been changed, with all functions now starting with `cv_`
--   The CV blocking functions are now: `cv_spatial`, `cv_cluster`,
-    `cv_buffer`, and `cv_nndm`
--   Spatial blocks now support **hexagonal** (now, default), rectangular, and user-defined blocks
--   A fast C++ implementation of **Nearest Neighbour Distance Matching (NNDM)** algorithm (Milà et al. 2022) is now added
--   The NNDM algorithm can handle species presence-background data and other types of data
--   The `cv_cluster` function generates blocks based on kmeans clustering.
-It now works on both environmental rasters and the **spatial coordinates of sample points**
+-   Clustering can be based on environmental raster covariates or the spatial coordinates of sample points
+-   Buffering and NNDM support presence-absence, presence-background, and other response data types
+-   kNNDM supports geographical and feature-space matching, prediction points supplied with `r`, `predpoints`, or `modeldomain`, and block, hierarchical, or k-means grouping
--   The `cv_spatial_autocor` function now calculates the spatial autocorrelation range for both the **response (i.e. binary or continuous data)** and a set of continuous raster covariates
+-   Spatial autocorrelation ranges can be estimated for binary or continuous responses and for continuous raster covariates to guide distance-band and block-size choices
--   The new `cv_plot` function allows for visualization of folds from all blocking strategies using ggplot facets
+-   `cv_plot` visualises folds from all blocking strategies using ggplot facets, with combined-fold plotting for k-fold methods
--   The `terra` package is now used for all raster processing and supports both `stars` and `raster` objects, as well as files on disk.
+-   Raster processing uses `terra`, with support for `stars`, `raster`, and files on disk
--   The new `cv_similarity` provides measures on possible extrapolation to testing folds
+-   `cv_similarity` measures potential extrapolation to testing folds

 ## Installation